 Contain the B vitamins folate, B6 and niacin plus vitamin C for energy.
 With tiredness, exhaustion and lack of energy being a common cry from many overworked and stressed adults, eating a varied, healthy and balanced diet containing fatigue fighting nutrients such as those found in avocados can give your engine a much-needed boost.

-Avocados are a good source of vitamin B6 and folate and are a source of niacin and vitamin C, all of which help to fight tiredness and fatigue.
+Avocados are a good source of vitamin B6 and folate (30% and 41% of the recommended intake of an average adult, per ½ an avocado, respectively) and are a source of niacin and vitamin C, all of which help to fight tiredness and fatigue.
 Vitamin C also helps to absorb iron from food which may also support increased energy.

 Essential during pregnancy and for mums-to-be.
 Maternal nutrition plays a crucial role in fertility, foetal development, birth outcomes, and breast milk composition.
 Evidence indicates that avocados may be a unique nutritional food for pregnant and lactating women as they are a good source of folate and contain fibre, monounsaturated fats, and lipid-soluble antioxidants.

 Avocados are an important dietary source of folate, which is vital for healthy growth and development, at all stages of life, particularly for children, and essential during pregnancy for healthy foetal development.
-A serve of ½ an avocado contributes 68ug of folate, which is approximately 34% of the folate recommended daily intake (RDI) of 400ug per day for women of childbearing age.
+A serve of avocado (75g or about ½ an avocado) contributes 81.6 ug of folate, which is approximately 20% of the folate recommended daily intake (RDI) of 400ug per day for women of childbearing age.

 The ideal flavour, consistency and nutritional content.
 Avocado's smooth, creamy consistency, neutral flavour and excellent nutritional content makes it one of the first fresh fruits your wee one can enjoy.
 They are a great source of calories, high in healthy fat and help the absorption of fat-soluble vitamins (A, D, E and K) from foods eaten with them.
-Additionally, avocados are very low in sugar and sodium and contain good amounts of developmental nutrients, such as folate and vitamin E, and are gluten-free.
+Additionally, avocados are sugar-free, very low in sodium, contain good amounts of developmental nutrients, such as folate and vitamin E and lutein, and are gluten-free.

 A ¼ avocado serving has 4 grams of unsaturated fats, which are known to be important for normal growth and development of the central nervous system and brain.